John-Bronson/wyze/install.md

 # Wyze Camera Flask App Setup on Raspberry Pi

-This guide will help you set up a Flask web application for controlling Wyze cameras on a Raspberry Pi, using nginx as a reverse proxy and systemd for service management.
+Instructions for deploying to a Raspberry Pi, using nginx as a reverse proxy and systemd for service management.

-## Prerequisites

-- Raspberry Pi with fresh OS installation
-- SSH access to the Pi
-- Basic knowledge of terminal commands

 ## Step 1: Install Required System Packages